3beca/cep/README.md

 ### Swagger

-Swagger UI, json and yaml are available at the following url
+Swagger UI, json and yaml are available at the following urls

 ```
 /documentation